Maserati 250F

 The Maserati 250F was a racing car made by Maserati of Italy used in '2.5 litre' Formula One racing between January 1954 and November 1960.
 Twenty-six examples were made.

 Mechanical details

-The 250F principally used the SSG, 220 bhp (at 7400rpm) 2493 cc capacity 84 × 75 mm Maserati A6 straight-six engine, ribbed 13.4" drum brakes, wishbone independent front suspension, a De Dion tube axle, Borrani 16" & 17" wheels and Pirelli Stella Bianca tyres.
-It was built by Gioacchino Colombo, Vittorio Bellentani and Alberto Massimino; the tubular work was by Valerio Colotti.
+The 250F principally used the SSG, 220 bhp (at 7400rpm) 2493 cc capacity 84 × 75 mm Maserati A6 straight-six engine, ribbed 13.4" drum brakes, wishbone independent front suspension, a De Dion tube axle, Borrani 16" and 17" wheels and Pirelli Stella Bianca tyres.
+It was designed by Gioacchino Colombo, Vittorio Bellentani and Alberto Massimino; the tubular work was by Valerio Colotti.

 A streamlined version with bodywork which partially enclosed the wheels (similar to the 1954 Mercedes-Benz W196 "Typ Monza") was used in the 1956 French Grand Prix.